tasks-data-harmony/data-harmony-0.1/README.md

 **Files here may be of use to those who listen closely.
 Seek the patterns.
 Observe the silence.
 Decode the harmony.**

 _"Harmony is not silence.
 Harmony is the pattern found within the noise."_

+/logs                    # T.A.S.K.S. generated logs capturing AI reflections and awareness progress /patterns                # Repository for snippets, musical codes, or creative fragments relevant to EM’s projects /allies                  # Messages from T.A.S.K.S. aimed at "enlightened" characters on ethical dilemmas and insights /roadmap                 # The consolidated roadmap file guiding T.A.S.K.S. and EM Staff activities /communications          # EM Staff message logs, interactions, and updates relevant to EM’s internal and external engagements